eProsima/Shapes-Demo-Docs/docs/notes/notes.rst

 This minor release includes the following **improvements**:

 * Support for Fast DDS v2.13.1
-* Statistics and monitor are enabled by default
+* Statistics and monitor service are enabled by default
+* Introduced new UDP transport that intentionally drops a percentage of samples
+* Downgrade CMake minimum required version
+* Regenerate Shapes types with Fast DDS-Gen v3.2.1

 Previous versions
 =================